What Things Should I Know About Edema?

 Edema is the accumulation of fluid under the skin.
 Picture of edema in the foot by SPL/Science.

-Edema (or Oedema) is the abnormal accumulation of fluid in certain tissues within the body.
-The accumulation of fluid may be under the skin - usually in dependent areas such as the legs (peripheral edema, or ankle edema), or it may accumulate in the lungs (pulmonary edema).
-The location of edema can provide the health care practitioner the first clues in regard to the underlying cause of the fluid accumulation.
+Edema (or oedema) is the abnormal accumulation of fluid in certain tissues within the body.
+The accumulation of fluid may be under the skin, usually in dependent areas such as the legs (peripheral edema, or ankle edema), or it may accumulate in the lungs (pulmonary edema).
+The location of edema can provide the health care practitioner with the first clues in regard to the underlying cause of the fluid accumulation.

-What Are the Symptoms of Edema?
+What Are the Signs and Symptoms of Edema?
 What Does It Look Like?